rlucatoor/masked-transformer/README.md

 - `idx`: a `torch.Tensor` with the initial token sequence
 - `max_new_tokens`: an `int` defining how many new tokens should be appended to `idx`

-and them decode the output with the `decode` function
+and then decode the output with the `decode` function

 ```python
 import torch